csgroup-oss/sharinghub-server/docs/src/share/metadata/reference.md

 The provider concept in STAC help to inform about the organizations capturing, producing, processing, hosting or publishing the data of the project.

-By default, the "host" provider is set to the project GitLab URL, and the "producer" provider is set to the gitlab repository user or first-level group.
+By default, the "host" provider is set to the project GitLab URL, and the "producer" provider is set to the GitLab repository user or first-level group.

 Example: for `https://gitlab.example.com/A/repo-b` with the user "A" having a repository "repo-b", the host is `https://gitlab.example.com/A/repo-b`, and the producer is `https://gitlab.example.com/A`.